silver-xu/racv-challenge-api/README.md

 ## Summary

 > This repository is the GraphQL API server for the RACV interview Code Challenge.
-It is only intended for this purpose and will be deleted straight away.
+It is only intended for this purpose and will be deleted straight after.

 ## Features